 The British Red Cross offers a Relief Fund for UK Victims of Terrorism Abroad which gives immediate financial help of £3000 to people who have been seriously injured or bereaved by terrorist instances overseas.
 They also have a dedicated message service where people can leave questions and details on 0800 0725415.

 The Victims of Terrorism Overseas Compensation Scheme is administered by the Ministry of Justice and designed to provider longer term financial support to victims of terrorism to cover loss of earnings, compensation and expenses.

 To claim, send the relevant application form to the Criminal Injuries Compensation Authority:

 There is helpline available for claimants:

 Monday to Friday, 8:30am to 5pm

-The FCO does not administer these schemes and are unable to comment on an individual’s eligibility for funds.
+The FCDO does not administer these schemes and are unable to comment on an individual’s eligibility for funds.